Our recipes are created by award-winning chefs and nutritionists.

 Add 2 grated garlic cloves, 1 tbsp chopped thyme leaves and 2 tbsp chopped basil leaves to the bowl, along with a good pinch of salt and pepper.
 Mix together.
 Put 400ml single cream and 100ml skimmed milk into a jug and stir.

 Remove the baking dish from the oven and discard the foil.
-Sprinkle over 30g grated Gruyère cheese and return to the oven for a further 25 minutes, or until the sweet potatoes are tender.
+Sprinkle over 30g grated Gruyère cheese (or a vegetarian alternative) and return to the oven for a further 25 mins, or until the sweet potatoes are tender.

 Remove from the oven and serve immediately.